BenBarker/mpyr/README.md

  - examples: Example rig scripts.

  ### Rebuild Always
  The heart of the system is the rig build script.
 All rigs are scripted in Python and saved as scripts that are run whenever the rig needs to be updated.
 Rigs in this system rarely (ideally never) need to be opened in Maya, worked on, and then saved.
-By being rebuilt always from 'scratch' regressions are minimized and scene kruft is eliminated.
+By being rebuilt always 'from scratch' regressions are minimized and scene cruft is eliminated.

 It starts with the skeleton.
 The skeleton serves as the base of the character.
 This is created in the standard way based on the mesh.
 TDs can create bones however they wish, however standard Maya conventions still apply: mirror behavior, clean joint orients, and good names are  required.
 Then this skeleton is saved as it's own asset, and used throughout the pipeline.